okeeffed/cheat-sheets/Kubernetes/Kubernetes-Udacity.md

 If we think of this as herds of machines, containers come in nicely.
 We could use VMs, but that take plenty of setup and config time.

 `serverless` also comes from this idea of running a container from start to finish and shutting down again.

+One of the problems that people come into is keeping older practises or organisations.